joshua-simons/Embedded-Linux/README.md

 # Branch Notes

 **tempLog:** This branch adds to the blinkTemp branch by adding logging capability to blinkTemp.py.
 The logging script is blinkLog.py

+#lighttpd

+See Google Classroom for instructions on the configuration of lighttpd